Vitols999/QMS-WIKI/DocGisItemsTrkFilters.md

 ![Elevatuion filters][FilterElevation]

-Track elevation filters can be found under the header `Change elevation of track points` in the filter tab.
+Track elevation filters can be found under the header `Change elevation of trackpoints` in the filter tab.

 QMapShack offers the following filters for track elevation: